CSA frequently asked questions

 Will there be any volunteering or u-pick opportunities on the farm?

 Because of the ongoing COVID-19 situation, we are not hosting any types of events on our farm besides our carefully organized CSA pumpkin patch day.

 Why join your CSA rather than buy my vegetables at the farmers market or grocery store?

 1) The most important reason is that you are doing a huge service in supporting a local farm.
 For farmers, farmers markets are like gambling.
 We pick what we think will sell and depending on the weather, events and a million other factors, we usually don't sell out and have to bring home produce which we donate to the hungry, feed our chickens with or make processed goods.
 By becoming a CSA member, you take the guesswork out of the farming and we get income we can count on, which helps us stay in business.

 2) You are our best customers!
 Because you have kindly invested in our farm for a whole season, we will treat you like royalty!
 You get the most beautiful vegetables and our best crops in your boxes.
 Some of the vegetables we grow just for our members.
 Our second best vegetables or excess crops will go to market, after we have treated our members to the cream of the crop.

-3) You save money because each box has about a $30+ value but you only pay $28 per box.
-So over the season, you can save $150+ in vegetables.
+3) You save money because each box has about a $40+ value but you only pay $37 per box.
+So over the season, you can save a lot of money.